RESTAURANT MERCH: Expand your brand with custom apparel

 Support their favourite brands

-Just like musos buy merch to support their favourite bands, so too do foodies buy products to show their support of their best-loved eatery.
+Just like musos buy merch to support their favourite bands, so too do foodies buy products to support their best-loved eatery.
 As displayed particularly in the next example.

 US restaurant, Arby’s, has provided its fans a subscription package that delivers a box of Arby’s merchandise to subscribers’ doors every month.
 The restaurant has a large following on social media, driven by their ‘fellow fan’ marketing philosophy.
 It is one that celebrates and joins in on what their diners love, making them feel understood and appreciated without being told what to like.
-Fans were keen to get a hold of the exclusive restaurant merch.
-The subscriptions sold out in under an hour.
+As a result, fans were keen to get a hold of the exclusive restaurant merch.
+So much so that subscriptions sold out in under an hour.

 For a great restaurant “too much of a good thing” does not exist.
 Patrons can eat multiple times a week at the same spot because they love the product.
 You can give them more to love for the times they can only daydream about your food.

 Small takeaways and corner shops often have the most dedicated following.
-How good is your neighbourhood’s chip shop or your suburb’s up-and-coming small franchise?
+How good is your neighbourhood’s chip shop?
+Maybe it’s your suburb’s up-and-coming small franchise instead.
 We can name a few outstanding local eateries with reputations their diners would fight over.
 It’s not surprising that frequently returning customers relish the chance to represent their favourite restaurant.
 Word-of-mouth recommendations work well, and so do promotional products.

-A shirt, as promotional apparel, has space for a big print (visible from further away) and is worn by a substantial percentage of the world’s population.
-80% of people in the US own at least one promotional t-shirt.
+A shirt, as promotional apparel, has space for a big print (visible from further away).
+Significantly, 80% of people in the US own at least one promotional t-shirt.
 This amounts to the second highest number of impressions of all promotional products – 3,400 impressions across its average life.
 One shirt will expose your brand to 3,400 potential customers.
 The cost of just one of these impressions is two tenths of a cent.
 Affordable, yes?

 How to do restaurant merch successfully

 Unless your brand has a long history with a cool vintage design, creating promotional apparel that looks like your uniform will just make things confusing for your staff and customers.
 Instead consider choosing stand-out and contemporary artwork that fits your brand.
 Go with something dark edgy to match the urban feel of your inner-city restaurant.
 For a bright and sunny fro-yo spot, go with bright and sunny colours.
 Look to local artists and the trends of your demographic.
-For some brilliant Australian examples, see this article by the Gourmet Traveller.
+This article by the Gourmet Traveller gives us some brilliant Australian examples.

 You don’t have to be confined to shirts, though.
 How about a thick and cozy hoodie for patrons of your near-campus coffee shop?
 Sports-fabric tees for your juice joint or leather vests for your biker bar.
 Loafers for your bakery, whatever.
 Knowing your clientele makes the decision of what to go with much easier.
 Just give the people what they want, your brand will be all the stronger for it.